 Aware of Deidamia’s disappointing reception, one of Handel’s old collaborators, Charles Jennens, tried to whet the composer’s appetite for a new project.
 Jennens had already written the libretto for the oratorio Saul and the text for the third part of L’allegro, il penseroso, ed il moderato; in a letter dated July 10, 1741, he wrote, “Handel says he will do nothing next Winter, but I hope I shall perswade him to set another Scripture Collection I have made for him, & perform it for his own Benefit in Passion Week.
 I hope he will lay out his whole Genius & Skill upon it, that the Composition may excel all his former Compositions, as the Subject excels every other Subject.
 The Subject is Messiah.”

 So we have Handel, in the summer of 1741, facing an uncertain future in London and contemplating taking a winter off, with Jennens’ scripture collection kicking around his house on Brook Street.
 An invitation from Ireland to participate in a charitable season of oratorio concerts “for the relief of prisoners in several gaols, and for the support of Mercer’s Hospital in Stephen’s Street, and of the charitable infirmary on the Inns Quay” couldn’t have come at a more opportune time, and Handel decided to spend the 1741/42 season in Dublin.
 He composed Messiah in August and September, while still in London.
-His autograph manuscript includes exact composition dates: He began the work on August 22, finished Part One on August 28, finished Part Two on September 6, completed the work on September 12, and completed the orchestration September 14.
 The modest forces employed indicate that Handel intended the work to travel.
 (Handel’s oratorios for London, Saul for example, typically display more lavish orchestration.)
 Handel most likely did not work closely with Jennens during composition; in fact, the writer was surprised to learn the composer was planning a Dublin premiere.
 “I heard with great pleasure at my arrival in Town, that Handel had set the Oratorio of Messiah,” Jennens wrote in a letter dated December 2, “but it was some Mortification to hear that instead of performing it here he was gone into Ireland with it.”

 Handel started his Dublin season on December 23 with a performance of L’allegro at the Great Music Hall in Fishamble Street, the site of all of his Dublin concerts.
 The premiere of Messiah on April 13, 1742, marked the culmination of his time there.
 It was a resounding success.
 The Dublin Journal reported that at the open rehearsal, the work “was performed so well, that it gave universal Satisfaction to all present; and was allowed by the greatest Judges to be the finest Composition of Musick that ever was heard…” and heaped similar praise on the premiere: “Words are wanting to express the exquisite Delight it afforded the admiring crouded Audience.
 The Sublime, the Grand, and the Tender, adapted to the most elevated, majestick, and moving Words, conspired to transport and charm the ravished Heart and Ear.”
 The work has since established itself as the most popular of its kind, affirming the genius of Handel’s pursuit of English-language oratorio.
 He never wrote another opera after Deidamia, but Handel followed Messiah with fifteen further English-language oratorios.
 We have Messiah to thank for paving the way for such disparate works as Haydn’s Creation, Mendelssohn’s Elijah, Elgar’s Dream of Gerontius, and John Adams’ El Niño.

 The work opens with a “Sinfony,” Handel’s first use of the operatic French overture form (dotted grave introduction followed by a contrapuntal allegro moderato) in one of his oratorios.
 The work’s richest accompanied recitative follows, with a vocal line whose heightened expression and use of repetition takes the number into arioso territory.
-The vigor of the ensuing aria, “Ev’ry valley,” with its word-painting for “the crooked straight, and the rough places plain,” sets the tone for the first half of Part One, as Jennens lays out a series of prophetic texts anticipating the coming of Christ and Handel matches them with music of great variety, contrast, and inventiveness.
+The vigor of the ensuing aria, “Ev’ry valley,” with its word-painting for “the crooked straight, and the rough places plain,” sets the tone for the first half of Part I, as Jennens lays out a series of prophetic texts anticipating the coming of Christ and Handel matches them with music of great variety, contrast, and inventiveness.
 Throughout Part I, the music seems to be moving toward D major, from the D-minor alto aria “But who may abide” through the D-major alto aria and chorus “O thou that tellest,” to the chorus “Glory to God,” where the trumpets enter for the first time to reinforce D major.
-(A good rule of thumb for spotting D major in Messiah is that if you hear trumpets, the music is in that key.)

 Part Three opens with one of the most astoundingly conceived arias in Handel’s output.
 Throughout Messiah, Handel comes up with original musical solutions to the problems posed to an 18th-century composer by Biblical texts.
 Where 18th-century poetry typically presents one, constant affect or emotion, the Bible’s ancient Hebrew verses delight in contrast, and Handel had to rethink musical forms rooted in 18th-century poetry to set Messiah’s Biblical texts.
 In the case of “I know that my redeemer liveth,” Handel takes three contrasting ideas – “I know that my redeemer liveth,” “And tho’ worms destroy this body,” and “For now is Christ risen” – and crafts a sort of rondo form, with “I know that my redeemer liveth” functioning as the main theme, and the sections beginning with “And tho’ worms destroy this body” and “For now is Christ risen” acting as contrasting material.
 But the whole is constructed so artfully, with such expressive unity, that Handel’s formal innovation is (probably properly) overlooked, his art transcending his craft.